headlesz/chordsuggestionapp/README.md

 1. Input chords by clicking notes on a western music notation staff
 2. Get AI-generated chord sequence suggestions that pair well with the input chord
-3. View the suggested chord sequences along with their emotional qualities, complexity levels, and genre influences as determined by the Cerberus API
+3. View the suggested chord sequences along with their emotional qualities, complexity levels, and genre influences as determined by the Cerebras API

 ## Setup